jackeyemean/nba-draft-predictor/README.md

 https://nba-draft-predictor.onrender.com/

-Prospects were predicted using Random Forest Regressors trained on data scraped from [BasketballReference](https://www.basketballreference.com/) and [SportsReference](https://www.sports-reference.com/).
+Prospects were predicted using random forest regressors trained on data scraped from basketball & sports reference.

 Players are split into general positions (guards, wings, bigs) and passed into position-specific models trained on college prospects drafted from 2011 to 2021.
 The predictions for older drafts were done using leave-one-out cross validation.